The Car Connection Lincoln MKZ Overview

-In the 2010 model year, the MKZ got a much improved interior and improvements to its materials and sound quality for the 2010 model year.
-The excellent new interior and subtle changes elsewhere sharpened its luxury focus, but the MKZ still can't match the European sport sedans like the BMW 3-Series and Benz C-Class for crisp driving responses.
-It's more a luxury touring sedan along the lines of the Lexus ES 350 and Volvo S60 and Buick LaCrosse, though the Buick and Acura TL have become notably edgy.
-The big back-seat room is an MKZ selling point, and so is the raft of interior goodies like Ford's SYNC entertainment controller and THX surround sound.
+The MKZ got a heavily revised interior with improvements to its materials and sound quality for the 2010 model year.
+The excellent new interior and subtle changes elsewhere sharpened its luxury focus, but the MKZ still couldn't match European sport sedans like the BMW 3-Series and Mercedes-Benz C-Class for crisp driving responses.
+It still was more a luxury touring sedan along the lines of the Lexus ES 350 and Volvo S60 and Buick LaCrosse.
+The big back-seat room was an MKZ selling point, and so was the raft of interior goodies like Ford's SYNC entertainment controller and THX surround sound.

-In the 2011 model year, the Lincoln MKZ added a Hybrid model to its lineup.
-Mechanically similar to the 2010 North American Car of the Year, the Ford Fusion Hybrid, the Lincoln gas-electric sedan posts fuel-economy numbers as high as 41 mpg, and allows electric-only operation up to 47 mph.
-The new sedan has gauges that help teach efficient driving, too, using flowers as a clean-driving metaphor--and it gets standard SYNC and 10-way power front seats with heating and ventilation, putting it at the upper end of the MKZ range.
+For 2011, the Lincoln MKZ added a Hybrid model to its lineup.
+Mechanically similar to the Ford Fusion Hybrid, the gas-electric Lincoln sedan posted fuel-economy numbers as high as 41 mpg, and allowed electric-only operation up to 47 mph.
+The sedan had gauges that helped teach efficient driving, using flowers as a clean-driving metaphor.
+It also offered standard SYNC and 10-way power front seats with heating and ventilation, putting it at the upper end of the MKZ range.